Although smoking was traditionally a means of preserving meat, it has recently become a favorite means cooking it.

 Once you’ve prepared your meat and the smoker is ready to be used, you need to calculate your cooking time.
 Depending on your temperature, the size of the meat, and other variables, you should be cooking for 6-8 hours, but sometimes a lot more.
 Beef and pork ribs will take about 8 hours, but a big piece of brisket can take up to 22 hours.

 With so many variables, it’s obvious that you need to be extremely careful with the temperature of your meat.
 If it’s not cooked fully, you could end up incredibly ill.
-The US Center for Disease Control estimated that in 2011, roughly 1 in 6 Americans got sick from foodborne illnesses.
+The US Center for Disease Control estimates that roughly 1 in 6 Americans get sick from foodborne illnesses.
 128,000 of those were hospitalized and around 3,000 died, most of whom were children.

 Using a quality thermometer and following common sense hygiene guidelines can reduces the risk to practically 0.
 Poultry should reach 165° F. This is the most dangerous meat as it presents a risk of salmonella.
 Pork and ground meats should reach 160° F. The internal temperature of steaks and pork chops should be at least 145° F, though beef poses less of a threat than pork or poultry.

 Because it is so important to get these temperatures correct, it’s necessary to have a quality thermometer to be certain your meats are properly cooked.

 The best probe thermometer on the market is known as a thermapen.
 It was originally designed for professional kitchens, but has since become a reliable favorite for non-professionals.
 It’s the thermometer of choice on television shows like Masterchef, which offers a great deal of credibility.